 Why You Need To Understand Third Wave Coffee

-If you love coffee like us, chances are you have heard the phrase third wave.
+If you love coffee like us, chances are you have heard the phrase third wave coffee.
 For a term that’s become synonymous with specialty coffee shops and earned its spot in modern coffee lingo, we have found too many folks don’t know what the heck it actually means.
 So, we are here to help.
 But, in order to understand the third wave world we are currently living in, we need to look at how we got here.

 First Wave: Pot Coffee With Cream and Sugar